-- disk-snapshot-create, disk-snapshot-revert, disk-snapshot-delete: Allows the user to take snapshots of the disk states and return to them during the VM life-cycle.
-It is also possible to delete snapshots. - disk-saveas: Exports VM disk (or a previously created snapshot) to an image.
+- disk-snapshot-create, disk-snapshot-revert, disk-snapshot-delete, disk-snapshot-rename: Allows the user to take snapshots of the disk states and return to them during the VM life-cycle.
+It is also possible to rename or delete snapshots. - disk-saveas: Exports VM disk (or a previously created snapshot) to an image.
 This is a live action.